Advanced Topics

 If you are building via the Nix daemon, it is the Nix daemon user

-) that should have SSH access to the remote
+account (that is, root) that should have SSH access to the remote

 machine.
-If you can’t or don’t want to configure root
+If you can’t or don’t want to configure root to be able to

 access to remote machine, you can use a private Nix store instead by

-passing e.g. --store ~/my-nix
+passing e.g. --store ~/my-nix.

 The list of remote machines can be specified on the command line or in